realm/realm-swift/docs/src/docs.md

 ## Models

 Realm data models are defined using traditional NSObject-style classes with @properties.
 Just subclass RLMObject to create your Realm data model objects.
+Apart from the fact that they can be added to a Realm for persistence and sharing between threads, these are just regular objects.
+So you can add your own methods and protocols to them and use them like any other object.

+If you have installed our plugin there will be a nice template to create the interface and implementation files in the "New File..." dialog.

 <div class="highlight-wrapper">